Robinson Opong

-Robinson Odoch Opong (born 10 May 1989) is a Ugandan professional basketball player who last played for Rivers Hoopers of the Nigerian Premier League (NPL) and the Basketball Africa League (BAL).
+Robinson Odoch Opong (born 10 May 1989) is a Ugandan professional basketball player who last played for MBB of the Basketball Africa League (BAL).
 He also plays for the Uganda national basketball team.

 Career

 On 11 April 2020, Opong signed with the Saskatchewan Rattlers of the Canadian CEBL.

 In April 2021, Opong signed with Rivers Hoopers to play in the 2021 BAL season.
 He replaced the injured Festus Ezeli.

+He played 17 games in Argentina in the 2022–23 season for Obras Sanitarias, before he was released on 27 December 2022.

+In November 2023, Opong joined City Oilers for a third stint.

 He represented Uganda at AfroBasket 2017, leading his team in minutes, points, and steals.

+In May 2025, Opong joined South African team MBB Basketball for the 2025 BAL season.